- Main Reconciliation Flow

 Step 3: Consolidate Multiple Lines into One Entry Per Transaction

-Square transactions may appear as multiple line items in the Clearing account report (e.g., one per product or fee).
-For accurate reconciliation, you need to consolidate these into a single row per transaction, showing the total amount.
-Use Excel’s Consolidate function:
+Square transactions may appear as multiple line items in the Clearing account report — for example, one per product or fee.
+Therefore, for accurate reconciliation, consolidate these into a single row per transaction that shows the total amount.
+Specifically, use Excel’s Consolidate function:

 - Click on an empty cell in an empty row.